tomas-osswald/tomas-osswald/README.md

 - 👋 Hi, I’m @tomas-osswald
 - 🌱 I’m currently learning Java and Javascript (React)
-- 📫 How to reach me at [LinkedIn](https://www.linkedin.com/in/tomas-osswald/)
+- 📫 You can reach me at [LinkedIn](https://www.linkedin.com/in/tomas-osswald/)

 <!---
 tomas-osswald/tomas-osswald is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.